DerwenAI/strwythura/README.md

 indexing.
 These entity definitions get managed in an _entity store_.

-A _textgraph_ algorithm gets used to construct a _lexical graph_ in `NetworkX` which then ranks the "most referenced" entities to describe the domain context, and cross-links entities in the ERKG with text chunks in the vector store.

 The generated results:

   * `Requests-Cache` web page cache in the `data/url_cache.sqlite` file